 Average Annual Salary: $50,550

-Thanks to its low cost of living and job market that remained steady compared to other parts of the country during the COVID-19 pandemic, Omaha lands at No. 25 for the 2021-2022 ranking of the best places to live in the U.S. Residents of Omaha also spend just 20.42% of the area’s median household income on housing expenses.
+Thanks to its low cost of living and job market that remained steady compared to other parts of the country during the COVID-19 pandemic, Omaha lands at No. 25 for the 2021-2022 ranking of the best places to live in the U.S. Old and new residents of Omaha also spend just 20.42% of the area’s median household income on housing expenses.